Skip to Main Content

 What is Banned Books Week?

 Banned Books Week was launched in 1982 in response to a sudden surge in the number of challenges to books in libraries, bookstores, and schools.
 By focusing on efforts to remove or restrict access to books, Banned Books Week draws national attention to the harms of censorship.
 Typically (but not always) held during the last week of September, the annual event highlights the value of free and open access to information and brings together the entire book community — librarians, educators, authors, publishers, booksellers, and readers of all types — in shared support of the freedom to seek and to express ideas.
-Continue reading from Banned and Challenged Books.
+Continue reading from American Library Association.

 Censorship Infographics